Abortion in Australia: South Australia

 In South Australia, South Australian residents up to 23 weeks pregnant can have an early medication or surgical abortion.
-Safe access zones of 150 metres provided around abortion clinics effective since 1 January 2021.
+Safe access zones of 150 metres are provided around abortion clinics, effective since 1 January 2021.

-Legislation in 1969 legalised abortion when necessary to protect the life or physical or mental health of the woman—taking into account the current and reasonably foreseeable future—or in cases when the child was likely to be born with serious handicaps.
+Legislation in 1969 legalised abortion when necessary to protect the life or physical or mental health of the woman — taking into account the current and reasonably foreseeable future — or in cases when the child was likely to be born with serious handicaps.
 Abortions must be performed before a time limit of 28 weeks of pregnancy.
-Abortions must be performed in a hospital and be approved by two physicians, and are also subject to a residency requirement (patient must be a resident of South Australia for at least two months).
-The hospital, dual approval and residency requirement may be waived in an emergency.
-Abortions in South Australia are available for free or low cost at some of the public health facilities including The Pregnancy Advisory Centre.
-This Pregnancy Advisory Centre is a registered hospital with doctors available for approval.
+Abortions must be performed in a hospital, and be approved by two physicians, and are also subject to a residency requirement (patient must be a resident of South Australia for at least two months).
+The hospital, dual approval, and residency requirement may be waived in an emergency.
+Abortions in South Australia are available for free or low cost at some of the public health facilities, including The Pregnancy Advisory Centre.
+This Pregnancy Advisory Centre is a registered hospital, with doctors available for approval.
 Both medical and surgical abortions are performed.

-A bill fully decriminalizing abortion was introduced into the state parliament in October 2020.
+A bill decriminalising abortion was introduced into the state parliament in October 2020.
 Under the legislation, abortion can be performed upon request up to 22 weeks and six days gestation.
-After that period, a medical practitioner can only perform an abortion if they consult with another practitioner and if both are of the view that the procedure is medically appropriate.
+After that period, a medical practitioner can only perform an abortion if they consult with another practitioner, and if both are of the view that the procedure is medically appropriate.
 The reform removed abortion entirely from the criminal code.
-The Legislative Council passed the bill on 3 December 2020, as did the House of Assembly on 19 February 2021 by 29 votes to 15.
-As an amendment banning so-called "gender selective abortion" was passed by the Assembly, the amendments were agreed to by the Legislative Council on 2 March 2021 and received royal assent on 11 March 2021.
-The legislation required further regulations to be issued by the government in order to come into effect.
-The government published the regulations on 23 June 2022; which came into effect on 7 July 2022.
-Health Minister Chris Picton criticized the former Liberal government, which was defeated by Labor at the March 2022 state election for "delay[ing] and bury[ing] these regulations and failed to explain to the community why they did not progress them".
+The Legislative Council passed the bill on 3 December 2020, as did the House of Assembly on 19 February 2021, by 29 votes to 15.
+As an amendment banning so-called "gender-selective abortion" was passed by the Assembly, the amendments were agreed to by the Legislative Council on 2 March 2021, and received royal assent on 11 March 2021.
+The legislation required further regulations to be issued by the government, in order to come into effect.
+The government published the regulations on 23 June 2022; they came into effect on 7 July 2022.
+Health Minister Chris Picton criticised the former Liberal government, which was defeated by Labor at the March 2022 state election, for "delay[ing] and bury[ing] these regulations, and failed to explain to the community why they did not progress them".

+In September 2025 Sarah Game MLC introduced a Bill for an Act to amend the Termination of Pregnancy Act 2021 to prohibit the performance of terminations by a medical practitioner on a person who is more than 22 weeks and 6 days pregnant in circumstances where ‘the continuance of the pregnancy would involve significant risk of injury to the physical or mental health of the pregnant person’.
+The Legislative Council voted the Bill down (11-8) in the second reading on 12 November 2025.